 By checking "Yes," you authorize us to talk to your designee about any questions that we may have while we process your return.
-Your authorization applies only to this form, for this year; it does not apply to other forms or other tax years.
+Your authorization applies only to this form, for this year; it doesn't apply to other forms or other tax years.

-You are authorizing your designee to:
+You're authorizing your designee to:

-- Give us any information that is missing from your return, - Ask us for information about processing your return, and - Respond to certain IRS notices that you have shared with your designee about math errors and in preparing your return.
-We will not send notices to your designee.
+- Give us any information that is missing from your return, - Ask us for information about processing your return, and

+Respond to certain IRS notices that you have shared with your designee about math errors and in preparing your return.
+We won't send notices to your designee.

-You are not authorizing your designee to:
+You're not authorizing your designee to:

 - Receive any refund check,

-- Bind you to anything (including additional tax liability), or
+- Bind you to anything (including additional tax liability),

+- or

 - Otherwise represent you before the IRS.

 The authorization will automatically expire 1 year after the due date for filing your Form 940 (regardless of extensions).
-If you or your designee want to end the authorization before it expires, write to the IRS office for your location using the Without a payment address under Where Do You File.
+If you or your designee want to end the authorization before it expires, write to the IRS office for your location using the Without a payment address under Where Do You File, earlier.

 If you want to expand your designee's authorization or if you want us to send your designee copies of your notices, see Pub.
-947, Practice Before the IRS and Power of Attorney.
+947.